emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;💃&nbsp;When I'm not coding, I enjoy working out, dancing, playing piano, reading, learning

-Looking for volunteering opportunities that enable me to utilise my coding and teaching skills for good.
+Looking for volunteering opportunities which allow me utilise my coding and teaching skills for good, with a particular interest in secondary school projects/initiatives (having worked at a girls secondary school) I'm especially interested in working with KS3 girls, before they decide on their GCSE options.
+Uptake of computer science GCSE is still markedly lower than uptake by male students, and the numbers are still falling: 'The number of girls in England studying for a GCSE in computing has more than halved in less than a decade' - source-  https://www.theguardian.com/technology/article/2024/jun/27/number-of-girls-in-england-taking-computing-gcse-plummets-study-finds#:~:text=In%202015%2043%25%20of%20candidates,18%2C600%20females%20took%20computer%20science.
-I'm also keen to get involved in DEI initiatives/projects aimed at dismantling systemic ableism  and discrimination against neurodivergent individuals, those with chronic health conditions, ethnic minorities, as well as those from disadvantaged backgrounds.
+I'm also keen to get involved in DEI initiatives/projects aimed at marginalised communities

 ## Previous experience
 FDM |